blue-veery-gmbh/spring-rest-2-ts/README.md

-Module spring-rest2ts-examples contains few model classes and REST controllers, class TsCodeGenerationsTest contains few ready to run configuration examples (they are not unit tests, just examples), each example generates code to directory `target/classes/test-webapp/src`, its parent directory `target/classes/test-webapp` contains webpack and npm setup which is valid for all generator configurations apart from `configurableTsModulesConverter` which has diffrent entry points due to changed module names.
+Module spring-rest2ts-examples contains few model classes and REST controllers, class TsCodeGenerationsTest contains few ready to run configuration examples (they are not unit tests, just examples), each example generates code to directory `target/classes/test-webapp/src`, its parent directory `target/classes/test-webapp` contains webpack and npm setup which is valid for all generator configurations apart from `configurableTsModulesConverter` which has different entry points due to changed module names.
 To compile generated TypeScript code just execute following commands in folder `target/classes/test-webapp`:
 ```
     npm install